RigoLigoRLC/LC2KiCad/README.md

 - **LC2KiCad is available only in CLI (command-line interface) by design, and the author has no plan of adding a GUI.**

-- **LC2KiCad command argument parser needs to be refactored, and everything listed here are subject to change.
+- **LC2KiCad is still working in progress, dleverything listed here are subject to change.
 Program might not work as how this part described.
 NO WARRANTY IS GUARANTEED.**

+### Usable commands
 - `lc2kicad`  Without an argument, the help message will be displayed.
 - `lc2kicad -h` or `lc2kicad --help` Display the help message.
 - `lc2kicad -V` or `lc2kicad --version` Display the version and about message.
 - `lc2kicad FILE1 [FILE2] ...` Convert the files specified.
-- **PLANNED BUT NOT IMPLEMENTED** *`lc2kicad -C[compatibility switches] FILE1 [FILE2] ...`* Convert the files with compatibility option(s).
-[Compatibility switches documentation](./docs/compatibility_switches.md)

-LC2KiCad will open each file and try to parse each of them.
-If the parsing succeeded , LC2KiCad will try to write the converted content to a new file, with the same name (but not same extension name).
+### Not implemented functions
+- `-o PATH` Specify output path.
+- `-f CONFIG_FILE` Specify a configuration file rather than using the standard ones.
+Configuration file contains default output path, default parser arguments and other things.
+- `-a PARSER_ARGS` Specify parser arguments.
+This is used for compatibility fixes, feature switches and other configurations for serializer and deserializer.

+### Functions planned
+- `--pipe` Read file from STDIN until an EOF flag, output will come out of STDOUT.
+- `-p ...
+FILE1 FILE2 [FILE3] ...` Convert all specified files as a project, output a standard KiCad project.
+Multiple schematics are supported, but only the last PCB in the file list will be treated as the PCB associated with the project.
+- `-S ...
+FILE1 FILE2 [FILE3] ...` Treat all the files as a separate part of a multi-part schematic symbol, output a multi-part symbol.

 If LC2KiCad cannot open a new file to write into, it will write everything into the standard output stream.

 **To be filled with other information**